 Table of Contents

-The genus Ficus of family Moraceae, has more than 800 species of plants.
+The genus Ficus of family Moraceae, has more than 800 species of the plants.
 Some trees that that belong to this genus are Bargad (F. bengalensis), Pipal (F.religosa), Gular/Cluster Fig/ Indian Fig (F. racemosa) etc. The Common fig or Anjeer (Ficus carica) also belong to this important medicinal tree genus.
 Ficus Carica or Common Fig Tree bears bell shaped fruits with narrow neck.
 These fruits are known as figs in English.
 The flowers develop inside the fruits and are not visible.
 The fruits have an opening (eye or ostiole) for its development.

 The figs are eaten fresh or dried.
 The fresh figs are available only during one season but its dried form is available throughout the year.